GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 ********************************************************************************

-In this example we will reduce a GMOS longslit observation of a DB white dwarf candidate using the "|reduce|" command that is operated directly from the unix shell.
+In this example, we will reduce a GMOS longslit observation of `ORC J0102-2450 <https://ui.adsabs.harvard.edu/abs/2021MNRAS.505L..11K/abstract>`_, an Odd Radio Circle, using the "|reduce|" command that is operated directly from the unix shell.
 Just open a terminal and load the DRAGONS conda environment to get started.

-This observation dithers along the slit and along the dispersion axis.
+This observation dithers along the dispersion axis by several tens of nanometer.

 The dataset
 ===========